mavryk-network/mavryk-protocol/docs/shell/smart_rollup_node.rst

 When configured in *archive* mode, a rollup node will keep all history since the origination of the rollup.
-This mode can be useful for applications that require to regularly access historical data before the LCC, i.e. for applications that need more than two weeks of history.
+This mode can be useful for applications that require to regularly access historical data before the LCC, i.e. for application that need more than two weeks of history.

 This mode can be chosen e.g. on the command line with ``--history-mode archive``.